Go Back

 • Lightly grease a baking tray or plate with ghee.
 Line it with parchment paper if you like.
 Set aside.

-• Heat ghee in a pan on medium heat.
-Once ghee melts, add almond flour and mix well.
+• Heat the ghee in a pan on medium heat.
+Once the ghee has melted, add almond flour and mix well.

-• Roast the almond flour on low-medium heat until it turns golden brown, about 7-8 minutes.
+• Roast the almond flour over low to medium heat until it turns golden brown, about 7-8 minutes.
 Stir the flour continuously to prevent burning.

 • Turn off the heat and immediately transfer the mixture to the prepared pan.
 Spread the mixture evenly in the tray and smooth the top.
 Sprinkle chopped nuts and press them in gently.

-• Allow it to cool completely, then cut into desired shape and size.
+• Allow it to cool completely, then cut it into the desired shape and size.
 Enjoy the Almond Flour Sukhdi immediately, or store it in an airtight container.

 Storing Suggestions